NEWAGE-Labs/nal.docs/docs/SOPs/Software and Computers/GitHub.md

 ##### Web Application

 > A Web Application is a software program that runs on a computer open to internet traffic.
-Users connect to the web application via a [web browser](./Web Browsers.md), via http/ssh on [BASH](./BASH.md), or via the [Atom](./Atom.md) text editor.
+Users connect to the web application via a [web browser](./Web Browsers.md), via http/ssh on [BASH](./BASH.md), or (in the case of GitHub) via the [Atom](./Atom.md) text editor.

 ##### Pull Request